All the support is provided via personal tickets. To submit us a ticket please fill in the form: http://cmsmasters.net/support/

 To upload theme using WP admin panel, please proceed to Appearance > Themes.

-Click “Browse” and choose the Miss Sunshine theme archive on your computer, then click “Install Now”.
+Click “Browse” and choose the Eco Press theme archive on your computer, then click “Install Now”.

-Please make sure you are not choosing the entire theme archive you have downloaded from ThemeForest, you should use only the theme archive - miss-sunshine.zip.
+Please make sure you are not choosing the entire theme archive you have downloaded from Themeforest, you should use only the theme archive - eco-press.zip.

 Note: To perform the requested action, WordPress needs to access your web server, so when you'll get to uploading the theme, please enter your FTP credentials.
 If you do not remember your credentials, you should contact your web host.